id-Software/Quake-III-Arena/README.md

 ioquake3 clients have different keyboard behaviour compared to the original Quake3 clients.

-  * "Caps Lock" and "Num Lock" can not be used as normal binds since they do not send a KEYUP event until the key is pressed again.

   * SDL > 1.2.9 does not support disabling dead key recognition.
 In order to send dead key characters (e.g. ~, ', `, and ^), you must key a Space (or sometimes the same character again) after the character to send it on